dyfer08/UnityTools/README.md

   ```csharp
   SaveManager.SaveGame();
   ```
   To save the current game save in a different slot you can pass an int.
-This new slot will be the active one from now on.
+From now on this new slot will be the active one.
   ```csharp
   SaveManager.SaveGame(int Slot);
   ```